 Here’s a general framework of excuses you should never employ, as well as a few of the safer, smarter options.

 One that insinuates irresponsibility.
 Here’s a common pitfall.
 You are so worried about providing a believable excuse, you choose one that makes you look bad.
 In some situations, the impression you leave can be worse than if your boss found out you had an interview.

-As a former recruiter, I once had a candidate tell me that, in an effort to get away with missing work, they called their current boss after the interview and said they went out the night before and slept through work.
-Not a good choice.
-Never choose an excuse that makes you look like a bad employee, and always notify your boss before you are supposed to be in the office, not afterwards.
+One recruiter said he had a candidate tell him that, in an effort to get away with missing work, they called their current boss after the interview and said they went out the night before and slept through the alarm. – Not a good choice.
+Never choose an excuse that makes you look like a bad employee.
+Always notify your boss before you are supposed to be in the office, not afterwards.

-Bad news involving a family member: If you feel compelled to provide a specific excuse, it’s rather dangerous to involve someone else who is close to you, especially if it is of “serious” nature.
+Bad news involving a family member.
+If you feel compelled to provide a specific excuse, it’s rather dangerous to involve someone else who is close to you, especially if it is of “serious” nature.
 What happens at the company Christmas party or a work outing that involves spouses or kids?
-Not only are you involving a second person, but you’ve stretched an excuse into a lie.
+Not only are you involving a second person, but you’ve stretched an excuse into an emotionally manipulative lie.

 People can understand if it comes to light that a “dentist’s appointment” was, in actuality, an interview, but an excuse like “my son was in a car accident” is tough to look past.
 Even if you get the job, you risk burning bridges.
 It’s best to avoid the serious excuse.

 Aside from being an absolutely awful thing to do in general, people will ask questions if you say that there was a death in the family, so you will actually have to determine who the fictional deceased is.